 The first records and the invention of a violin

-The violin history starts a long time ago: derived from the name fiddle, bowed stringed musical instruments that evolved during the Renaissance, the medieval fiddle, the lira da braccio, and the rebec, the violin didn’t just appear overnight.
-It’s hard to say where and when exactly since so many things were happening in different parts of the world, but what we know today is that there are many different instruments developed by various cultures around the world to be used for celebrations, gatherings, etc or just for entertainment.
+Violin history starts a long time ago: derived from the name fiddle, bowed stringed musical instruments that evolved during the Renaissance, the medieval fiddle, the lira da braccio, and the rebec, the violin didn’t just appear overnight.
+It’s hard to say where and when exactly since so many things were happening in different parts of the world, but what we do know today is that there are many different instruments developed by various cultures around the world to be used for celebrations, gatherings, etc or just for entertainment.

 According to the Vienna Symphonic Library, the term “violin” evolved from the word viola, meaning “small stringed instrument” rather than “small viola”.